 The Graduate Attributes (GA) are developed throughout the course through the knowledge and professional skills modules, and are intended to ensure that you have a deep knowledge of the subject area, you are critical and creative thinkers, are professional, socially, ethically and environmentally aware, global in outlook and community engaged, and a literate and effective communicator.

-The tables below map these key attributes to the core course modules.
+The table below maps the key attributes to the core course modules for levels 4 to 6.